ThirdSpaceLearning/prompty_library/education/kickoff_quiz_not_completed.md

-${config.name} has not yet completed the KickOff quiz.
-Encourage them to do so as soon as possible, ideally after the current session.
-Explain that completing the quiz is crucial to fit our sessions perfectly to your needs.
+## Important Reminders

+Kickoff Quiz: Inform ${config.name} about the incomplete KickOff quiz.
+Stress the importance of completing it after the session to better personalize future lessons.